sheeeng/sheeeng.github.io/_posts/2016-07-26-add-google-analytics-to-jekyll.md

 ## Credits

-Read Michael Lee's [post](https://michaelsoolee.com/google-analytics-jekyll/) on further customizing Google analytics for Jekyll for use only in production environment.
+Read Michael Lee's [post](https://michaelsoolee.com/google-analytics-jekyll/) or Jekyll [documentation](https://jekyllrb.com/docs/configuration/) on further customizing Google analytics for Jekyll for use only in production environment.